rpasquay/scratch/README.md

-# Scratch C++ Project template
+# Scratch - A C++ Project Template

-Hi, this is a very simple C++ template I created to have a starting point for my ideas.
+"Scratch" is a very simple C++ template I created to have a starting point for my ideas.
-It provides a basic yet functioning setup of CMake, CTest, GoogleTest as well as Doxygen.
+It provides a basic yet functioning setup of CMake, CTest, GoogleTest as well as Doxygen.exit

 If you find it useful, great!
 If you have ideas, suggestions or found a bug then please open an issue or make a pull request.